softwarefactory-project/DLRN/README.rst

 ====

-DLRN builds and maintains yum repositories following OpenStack uptream commit streams.
+DLRN builds and maintains yum repositories following OpenStack upstream commit streams.
 (DLRN is not an acronym or an abbreviation, and it can be pronounced "dee el arr en".)

 Documentation is available at